 I have received many messages from well-wishers and they have helped me enormously.
 One of the things these messages have helped me to do is to recognise that I’m not alone, I’m not going mad and that other people in a similar situation of grief after the loss of their partner are experiencing very similar things.

 The following messages have had all personal details removed, but I wanted to post them here firstly as a reminder to myself, but also to help anyone else that finds this website.
-If you’d like to send me a message please complete the form here, or add a comment by scrolling to the foot of this page.
+If you’d like to send me a message please complete the form here, I also run a Facebook Bereavement Support Group which supports people in our situation, the group is totally secure & private, only members can see others in it and see what is posted.
+This means it’s a completely private way of us supporting each other with no one else knowing, it’s a great place to look for support or just rant!

 These are all genuine messages, read them, notice the similarities in your own story and take comfort from the fact that you are not alone and are indeed not going mad!